 Road Lighting Design is another fascinating field for newbie Civil Engineers.
 Please read this interesting blog to understand Road Lighting Design Process, key design constraints, software’s, etc.

 Road Lights are provided to illuminate the road and associated infrastructure such as footway, cycle track, controlled & controlled crossings, etc so that all road users can safely travel in dark hours.

-Road Light cannot entirely replicate same daylight, but road lighting design helps designers to develop lighting model to eliminate dark spots, provide a clear view of the road and associated infrastructure and provide a desirable minimum illumination for all road users.
+Road Light cannot entirely replicate the same daylight, but road lighting design helps designers to develop a lighting model to eliminate dark spots, provide a clear view of the road and associated infrastructure and provide a desirable minimum illumination for all road users.
 Following are the Key roles that Road Lights play:

 - Eliminate the Dark Spots and Illuminate the Road and associated Infrastructure.

 - Illuminated Road Sign and ADS Signs assist drivers to make an informed decision.